pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 ![](Images/83.png)

 Estimators chosen according to the maximum likelihood principle are called **Maximum Likelihood Estimators**.
-While, maximizing the product of many exponential functions, might look difficult, we can simplify things significantly, without changing the objective, by maximizing the log of the likelihood instead.
+While, maximizing the product of many exponential functions, might look difficult, we can simplify things significantly, without changing the objective, by maximizing the **log** of the likelihood instead.

 ![](Images/84.png)

 Now we just need one more assumption: that 𝜎 is some fixed constant.
 Thus we can ignore the first term because it doesn’t depend on 𝑤 or 𝑏.
-Now the second term is identical to the squared error objective introduced earlier, but for the multiplicative constant 1/𝜎<sup>2</sup>.
+Now the second term is identical to the **squared error** objective, but for the multiplicative constant 1/𝜎<sup>2</sup>.
 Fortunately, the solution does not depend on 𝜎.
 It follows that minimizing squared error is equvalent to maximum likelihood estimation of a linear model under the assumption of additive Gaussian noise.

 ![](Images/85.png)